-Students will have qualified for doctoral candidacy and be permitted to register for Doctoral Dissertation after they have completed their required course work with a minimum cumulative GPA of 3.25 (3.20 GPA for Computer Science), completed at least two sections of Doctoral Research, and submitted a dissertation idea approved by a faculty advisor and two readers.
+Students must successfully pass the qualifier stage, secure an advisor and dissertation committee, and have an approved Idea Paper before pursing dissertation course registration.
+Students will have qualified for doctoral candidacy and be permitted to register for Doctoral Dissertation after they have completed their required course work with a minimum cumulative GPA of 3.20 completed at least two sections of Doctoral Research and submitted a dissertation idea approved by a faculty advisor and two readers.
 Three registrations of Doctoral Dissertation are required, to be taken over three consecutive terms.
 The dissertation is the most important requirement for the Ph.D.
 Each student is expected, with the approval of a faculty advisor, to select an appropriate topic of sufficient scope to satisfy the requirements for the dissertation.
 Although registration for Doctoral Dissertation cannot occur until doctoral candidacy is established, students are encouraged to learn about the dissertation process as early as possible and to begin talking with faculty members about potential research topics early in the program.
 The dissertation must be an original work and must represent a significant extrapolation from a base of solid experience or knowledge in the student's area of concentration.
 Dissertation results must, in a significant way, advance knowledge, improve professional practice, or contribute to understanding in the field of study.
 Results must be of sufficient strength to distill from the work a paper worthy of publication in a major journal.
 Although publication is not a requirement for completing the Ph.D., students are encouraged to submit their dissertation research for publication.
-Ph.D. students must follow the policies, procedures, and formatting requirements contained in the Dissertation Guide (https://computing.nova.edu/doctoral/documents/dissertation\guide.pdf) Students are required to present an oral defense of the dissertation.
+Ph.D. students must follow the policies, procedures, and formatting requirements contained in the Dissertation Guide (https://computing.nova.edu/doctoral/documents/dissertation_guide.pdf) Students are required to present an oral defense of the dissertation.